gabeshaughnessy/thedeconstruction/wp-content/plugins/facebook/readme.txt

 * [Facebook Insights](http://www.facebook.com/insights) support for Facebook accounts associated with a Facebook application.
 * Add [Like](https://developers.facebook.com/docs/reference/plugins/like/), [send](https://developers.facebook.com/docs/reference/plugins/send/), and [subscribe](https://developers.facebook.com/docs/reference/plugins/subscribe/) buttons to every post to help your site's readers share content with friends or stay connected to future content shared by your site on Facebook.
 * Enable the [Facebook Comments Box social plugin](https://developers.facebook.com/docs/reference/plugins/comments/) to encourage new comments from logged-in Facebook users and his or her Facebook friends.
 Comments associated with a post are sorted according to social signals including friend networks, most liked, or the most active discussion threads.
+* [Like Box](https://developers.facebook.com/docs/reference/plugins/like-box/) displays recent activity from your Facebook Page and encourages Like actions.
 * [Recommendations Bar](https://developers.facebook.com/docs/reference/plugins/recommendationsbar/) helps visitors discover additional content on your site by recommending posts and encouraging Like shares.
 * [Recommendations Box](https://developers.facebook.com/docs/reference/plugins/recommendations/) suggests related posts in a configurable widget.
-* Mention Facebook friends and Facebook pages associated with a post.
+* Mention Facebook friends and Facebook pages in a custom message posted to your timeline with your post.

 = Shortcodes =